Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The TIF Act requires a municipality seeking to implement TIF to establish a TIF Commission.
 The TIF Commission’s role is to review, consider, and make recommendations to the City Council regarding proposed redevelopment plans, projects, and areas.
 For more information, click here.

 The TIF Commission is made up of members appointed by taxing districts that may be affected by the TIF, including the City, St. Louis County, the University City School District and the University City Public Library.

-The City will not use eminent domain under the TIF laws in RPA 2 or RPA 3.
-The City may use eminent domain in RPA 1, but only when necessary after significant efforts to acquire property by private negotiation have been exhausted.
-The majority of residential and commercial properties in RPA 1 are already under contract, and the Developer has stated his intention to be sensitive to the wishes of property owners.
+The City will not use eminent domain under the TIF law to condemn owner-occupied residential property.
+The City may use eminent domain for other properties, but only when necessary after significant efforts to acquire property by private negotiation have been exhausted.
+The majority of residential and commercial properties in RPA 1 are already under contract, and the Developer of RPA 1 has stated his intention to be sensitive to the wishes of property owners.

 The City will offer (or require the Developer to offer) financial assistance for relocation (no relocations in RPA 2 or RPA 3 will be required).
 Homeowners and businesses who are displaced will be offered incentives to relocate within University City.
 The goal of the City is for all displaced residents and businesses to remain in the community.

 The City anticipates that, if approved, the RPA 1 project will begin construction in 2019 and open for business in 2020.
 The Developer’s projected schedule can be found here (page 22 of Developer’s Plan).
 Redevelopment programs for RPA 2 and RPA 3 will be initiated as funding permits.

 Contact Program Administrator in the Public Works and Parks Department at 314-505-8560 .
 The sanitary sewer lateral program application can be downloaded from the University City website at www.ucitymo.org